txje/Unicycler/README.md

 Unicycler may only take an hour or so to assemble a small, simple genome with low depth long reads.
 On the other hand, a complex genome with many long reads may take 12 hours to finish or more.
 If you have a very high depth of long reads, you can make Unicycler run faster by subsampling for only the longest reads.

+Using a lot of threads (with the `--threads` option) can make Unicycler run faster too.
+It will only use up to 8 threads by default, but if you're running it on a big machine with lots of CPU and RAM, then feel free to use more!

 ### Necessary read length